About Me

 My chronic pain took me to a place of absolute desperation.

-You probably get it - because you've been there too.
+You probably get it—because you've been there too.

 That changed everything.

-Using mind-body work, I'm finally experiencing true, deep symptom recovery.
+Now, I'm experiencing true, deep symptom recovery.

 After all the symptoms I’ve dealt with, feeling well feels like a miracle.